domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 You do you, and try not to disturb others in the process.
 Embrace what's uniquely you.
 Don't be afraid to let it out, even if others happen to see and judge you for it.
 Make it good!

-Every day, do at least one activity that scares you.
+Every day, do at least one activity that genuinely scares you (& makes you sweat).

 At work: What needs to get done, will get done, and you'll know it.
 Everything else is gravy.

 Another day, more B.S.--another challenge.
 Great, you now know what to expect.
-Now, embrace it!
+Embrace it!

 Focus on doing your job & doing it well.
 You're getting paid for a reason.
-At the same time, don't allow employment to rob you of your entire (one) life (just the majority of the waking part of it).
+At the same time, don't allow employment to rob you of your entire (one) life (just the majority of the waking part of it!).

 Less fussin', mo' tussin.

 News flash: The to-do list will never get shorter.
 Get used to it.
 Also, the more you know, the less you know.

-Don't try to fail; if you do, you'll succeed (which defeats the point of trying).
+Don't try to fail; if you do, you'll succeed (which defeats the point).